skip to content

 Weber State Police Department Or Weber State police.

-Weber State University On first reference; WSU acceptable in subsequent references, never W.S.U.
+Weber State University Spell out on first reference; WSU acceptable in subsequent references, but never W.S.U.

 Avoid using WSU on second reference if there is a perceived risk that the initials may be mistaken as standing for another institution.
 Example: Washington State University, Wichita State University, etc.